 Luckily, your cloud-based phone system makes it easy for you to remember everything about the person on the other line perfectly.
 Every call you make will be recorded in its entirety (unless you opt-out), and accessible online through a sharable link.

 Furthermore, all team members — with permission — will be able to access the link as well.
 This proves to be an invaluable tool for follow-ups, lead nurturing, and new agent onboarding.
 Save the best conversations to teach the rookies how it’s done.

 In a perfect world, you’re by your phone and ready to have a personalized, engaging conversation with every prospect when they call.
-In the real world, however, there will be missed connections.
+In the real world, however, there will be missed connections and voice mail.
 But this doesn’t mean you can’t still position yourself for success.

-Who knows, maybe you’re unable to get to the phone because you’re hot air balloon got stuck in a tree.
+Who knows, maybe you’re unable to get to the phone because your hot air balloon got stuck in a tree.
 You’re an engaging and magnetic sales rep — anything’s possible.

 Good sales reps have a sixth sense.
-No, not seeing dead people, but an intuition for when an opportunity is too good to let sit even a moment too long.
+It’s an intuition for when an opportunity is too good to let sit even a moment too long.
 For SDRs, this means booking a demo the instant excitement, resolve, and momentum combine to let you hear those magic words: Sure, I’ll take a demo.

 Perhaps you’re on the phone with a company’s tech director.
 They’re dissatisfied with their current product and ready to try something new, but they’re asking you all sorts of questions you can’t answer.
 In this situation, you could…

 Answer A is moral, answer B is exciting, but answer C is correct — provided your phone system is versatile enough to handle it.
-The “warm” transfer means you’ll be able to speak with your colleague, privately, before handing the call off.
+The “warm” transfer means you’ll be able to speak with your colleague, privately, before handing-off the call.
 Give them the background and direction they need to help you close the deal.

-Support phone skills and the tech to help them thrive
+Support skills and the tech to help them thrive:

-All-star support agents are empathetic, resourceful, and incredibly knowledgeable about the product.
-However, when powerful tools are added to the mix, these same support agents become telepathic, omniscient, and two-years-younger.
-(Actual results may vary)
+All-star customer service agents are empathetic, resourceful, and incredibly knowledgeable about the product.
+When powerful tools are added to the mix, these same support agents become nearly telepathic.

 For one, companies can set up smart IVR routing.
-This self-selection menu will let customers direct themselves to a qualified agent to quickly assist them.
+This self-selection menu will let customers direct themselves to a qualified agent for faster service.
 By the time an agent’s phone rings, they can be confident why a customer has called and be ready with the resources to take action.

 Context is everything, and a powerful CRM integration leads to faster resolutions and a better customer experience.

-Your customers aren’t all Pulitzer Prize-winning journalists.
-Many times, the who, what, when, where, and whys need to be investigated on your end.
-Furthermore, most support calls come from a place of duress.
+Your customers aren’t all Pulitzer prize-winning journalists.
+Many times, the who, what, when, where, and whys of an issue need to be coaxed-out on your end.
+Furthermore, most callers contact your team during a time of duress.
 It’s possible you may discover an error that they overlooked out of frustration.
 The right tone of voice coupled with active listening skills will help excited customers calmly describe their troubles.

 In order to facilitate real-time troubleshooting on complex issues, your team can use a concurrent call feature.
 This lets agents dial-out to external numbers and conduct full conversations while the customer waits on the other line.